aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     When there are multiple overlapping regions, a player must be a member of the region *on which the flag is set* or *on one of the region's child regions* (when region inheritance is involved).
 This is explained further in :doc:`priorities`.

 .. tip::
     The ``entry`` and ``exit`` flags default to "non-member", meaning setting them to "deny" will prevent non-members from entering/exiting the region.
-The ``teleport`` and ``spawn`` location flags default to "members", which means that only members can take advantage of them by default.
+The ``spawn`` location flag defaults to "members", which means that only members can take advantage of it by default.
 All other flags provided by WorldGuard default to "everyone".

 Types of Flags
 ==============